hans-k/whistle-command-interpreter/README.md

 # How to use
-## Adding your own triggers
+## Adding your own whistle combinations
 Currently, two TriggerCombinations are defined in line 27 and 28 of Main.java.
-If you don't really know how the Triggers relate to actual sound, just experiment some with the UI enabled.
+If you don't really know how the Triggers relate to actual sound, experiment a while with the UI enabled.

-## Adding your own action
+## Adding your own actions
 Custom actions can be added in the placeholder 'doAction' method in the TriggerCombination class.